apigee/apijam/Module-1/Labs/Lab 1/README.md

 **Note: During this workshop, as you may be working within an [Apigee Org](https://docs.apigee.com/api-platform/fundamentals/apigee-edge-organization-structure) that is shared by multiple users, please prefix all asset names within the Org, with your initials.
 For example, Spec name = {your-initials}\_{spec name}, API proxy name = {your-initials}\_{proxy name}, etc.**

-## Create an Open API Specification
+## Create an OpenAPI Specification

-During the course of this lab, the sample HTTP service we will expose as an API endpoint, is the Hipster Products service located at [http://cloud.hipster.s.apigee.com/products](http://cloud.hipster.s.apigee.com/products).
+During the course of this lab, the sample HTTP service we will expose as an API endpoint is the Hipster Products service located at [http://cloud.hipster.s.apigee.com/products](http://cloud.hipster.s.apigee.com/products).
 First, we are going to design and create an OpenAPI specification for the different resource endpoints, i.e. /products and /products/{productId}.

 1. Go to [https://apigee.com/edge](https://apigee.com/edge) and log in.
 This is the Apigee management UI.